vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

     sudo apt update
     sudo apt install rocm-dev

-Note: To execute ROCm enabled applications, you must install the full ROCm driver stack on your system.
+**Note**: To execute ROCm enabled applications, you must install the full ROCm driver stack on your system.

 ### Using Debian-based ROCm with Upstream Kernel Drivers